TEAM-repo/TEAM-repo.github.io/ucsb-2020-capstone.md

 Once you are assigned into a team, we recommend that you select a **Project Manager (PM)** who will be in charge of organizing the team and communicating with your team's liaison/client.
 The PM's expectations and responsibilities are listed here: [pm_expectations.md]({{site.materials_repo}}pm_expectations.md).

 Additional roles that we recommend for your team to consider:
-* tester: responsible for verifying that the project is reproducible
+* **tester**: responsible for verifying that the project is reproducible
-* documenter: responsible for making sure that the workflow and the decisions are well-documented
+* **documenter**: responsible for making sure that the workflow and the decisions are well-documented
-* domain expert: while everyone on the team should have some basic understanding of the domain, it might be helpful to have someone who can dive deeper into additional articles/literature to help the team understand the background of the project/field
+* **domain expert**: while everyone on the team should have some basic understanding of the domain, it might be helpful to have someone who can dive deeper into additional articles/literature to help the team understand the background of the project/field
-* developer / scientist: responsible for implementing the project, developing and testing models, communicating results
+* **developer / scientist**: responsible for implementing the project, developing and testing models, communicating results

 ## Team Communication